dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/run-checks-operators.md

 **airflow.exceptions.AirflowException: DQOps checks failed!**

-This error simply informs you that your sensors are not pass the rule threshold(s) set in DQOps application.
+This error simply informs you that your sensors do not pass the rule threshold(s) set in the DQOps application.